tony-shifflett/lessonOne/README.md

 />
 ```

-As we can see the image has dimensions and takes up **width** and **height**.
-Our design however applies an image as a background so lets set that up.
+As we can see the image has dimensions and takes up **width** and **height** which pushes the content.
+Be sure to keep that in mind when your implementing future designs.

-**Comment out the image tag for now**.
+Now that we have seen how adding an image affects the design lets comment out the image tag and move onto background images.

 #### Background Images

-Background images are a great way to add images and are often used to add layers to the some visual display of content, as in the Instagram quote we are building.
+Background images are a great way to add images and are often used to layer text on an image.

 CSS provides the [background property](https://www.w3schools.com/cssref/css3_pr_background.asp) which comes with several options, the most common are: